There’s debate about who really said it, but it’s true…

 It’s like trying to grow tomatoes in a desert.

 Healthy, growing churches create a culture of leadership – one where a select group of superstars doesn’t do all of the ministry and where volunteers and leaders are empowered to serve.
 Whether it’s full-time staff, part-time staff, or volunteer leaders, you need a group of people around you who can LEAD, not just DO ministry.
 And that can only be developed in the right culture.

 With this in mind, here are a few things that will kill the leadership culture in your church.

 #1 – Moving the goal line.

 Imagine playing a football game and scoring a touchdown only to have the referee call out the grounds crew and paint a new end zone 10 more yards down the field.
 That’s what happens in so many churches.

 There’s a direction and there’s a goal, but it keeps moving.

 People are hired to do one thing and expected to do another.
 A leader sets a course but comes down from the mountain with a different direction.
-Let’s increase attendance…now let’s work on giving…now let’s focus on small groups…now let's be missional.
+Let’s increase attendance…now let’s work on giving…now let’s focus on small groups…no wait, let’s be missional.

 The result is leadership whiplash.